duckysmacky/pasteshelf/README.md

 ## Features

-Right now Pasteshelf's features are really basic and bare-bones:
+Right now Pasteshelf's hash the following features:

 - Custom user accounts
 - Text storage in different pastes
 - Paste creation and modification

-Maybe in the future I will extend the functionality of this application to do other things as well and add some other custom features.
+For now, they are really basic and bare-bones, but in the future I will extend the functionality of this application to do other things as well and add some custom features.

 ## Technical specification

 - Postgres SQL as the database
+- All CRUD paste operations implemented
 - HTTP Basic authorization
 - Database migrations via Flyway
 - API endpoint integration tests
 - Custom exceptions and a global exception handler
-- Project Dockerazation
+- Project Dockerazation (image + compose)